amitkot/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 > You can find other examples in the [Build on top of DutchX project](https://github.com/gnosis/dx-examples-dev)

 # First things first
-If you haven't done so, you have to complete firts the [Example 01: Build on top of the DX](https://github.com/gnosis/dx-examples-dev/tree/master/01_build-of-top-of-dx).
+If you haven't done so, you have to first complete the [Example 01: Build on top of the DX](https://github.com/gnosis/dx-examples-dev/tree/master/01_build-of-top-of-dx).

 This second example starts from the `my-cool-app` code generated after